Hantasmagoria/overdoze/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+*[pickup]: Items that the player can obtain that is added to the player.
+*[gamesave]: A piece of digitally stored information about the progress of a player in the game.